Tainted\\Coders

 Why didn't we move MaterialMesh2dBundle into our BallBundle?

-For the exact same reason we didn’t add our Transform to the BallBundle, that is to separate out the rendering concerns from our core game logic.
+For the exact same reason we didn't add our Transform to the BallBundle, to separate out the rendering concerns from our core game logic.

 Even if we wanted to we would need ResMut<Assets<Mesh>> or pass in a handle which won't be available easily in the body of a BallBundle::new.